Effective search engine optimization (SEO) can be transformative for a dental practice.

 Establishing Authority & Trustworthiness

-SEO for dentists is a “your money or your life” (YMYL) industry.
-This is a term used at Google to denote industries that require extra scrutiny in the search engine results because of the potential harm they can cause to an internet user.
+Dentistry is a “your money or your life” (YMYL) industry, which brings certain considerations when doing SEO for dentists.
+“Your money or your life” is a term used at Google to denote industries that require extra scrutiny in the search engine results because of the potential harm they can cause to an internet user.

 For this reason, it is imperative that you build trust.